ShpendKe/secret-rotation-local-deploy/README.md

 ### Local Development

+Run the scripts from root folder.

 1. Publish and run secret rotation extension locally:
     ```powershell
     .\infra\scripts\Publish-Extension.ps1 -Target ./secret-rotation-extension
     ```
     This will publish the extension and make it available in your bicep file
-2. Update `sample\main.bicepparam` with your params
+2. Update `sample\main.bicepparam` with your params (e.g. TenantId)
 3. Run your local bicep deployment
     ```powershell
     ~/.azure/bin/bicep local-deploy .\sample\main.bicepparam